By Dina Eliash Robinson

 Whether called slow, sustainable or real, the rediscovery of farm-to-table food has ignited a passion for the incomparably rich and versatile flavors that only fresh—ideally organic—ingredients can produce.

-As more people join the nutrition revolution and become unwilling to check their taste buds (and possibly, health) at the restaurant door, requests for simpler dishes and more wholesome substitutions are becoming frequent enough to prompt changes in menus, ingredients and even in the culinary cultures of dining establishments—from five star rated to mid-range chains.
+As more people are avoiding unhealthy eating at restaurants, requests for simpler dishes and more wholesome substitutions are becoming frequent enough to prompt changes in menus, ingredients and even in the culinary cultures of dining establishments—from five star rated to mid-range chains.
 Julia Child would be heartbroken to see olive oil replacing her beloved butter in recipes and as breadbasket companion.
 And one can only imagine the Colonel’s horror at the banning of transfats from KFC kitchens and customers’ preference for baked, rather than deep-fried chicken.

 Not only are front-line kitchen warriors called upon to abandon many recipes they had perfected in favor of healthier adaptations, but they are also expected to graciously bow to patrons’ requests that sauces and dressings be served “on the side,” fish be grilled without seasoning or fat and other changes that many chefs consider sacrilege.